 My first thought was, “Darn, why is Buffalo so far away?”
 The second thought was, “Well, if Buffalo can do it, why not Cooper-Young and throughout Memphis, TN?”.

-Year 2 — The response was so positive, we grew to 84 gardens and 10 green business spaces in May 2017.
-We added more educational vendors, a guided bike tour, and brought in Lisa Orgler, landscape designer/instructor/blogger from Iowa.
+The response was so positive, we grew to 84 gardens and 10 green business spaces.
+We added an extra day, more educational vendors, a guided bike tour, and brought in Lisa Orgler, landscape designer/instructor/blogger from Iowa.
 These successes showed us the power of flowers to inspire, beautify and build community.

-Year 3 — In 2018, we added 24 new gardens.
-We focused on native plants, creating 9 educational demo gardens on specific native plants for specific places.
+We added 24 new gardens.
+This year we focused on native plants, creating 9 educational demo gardens on specific native plants for specific places.
 Saturday, our keynote speaker was: Dr. Doug Tallamy, renown speaker/author of “Bringing Nature Home” and “The Living Landscape”.
 Sunday, we listened as Chris Cosby, noted local native plantsman told us the best native plants for our region.
-A shuttle bus and art vendors
+A shuttle

-Keep checking back as we confirm additions to our walk.
+Keep checking back as we confirm new additions to our annual walk.

 See you May 18-19, 2019, 9 am. – 5 pm.